gptscript-ai/gptparse/README.md

 ## Features

 - **Convert PDFs and Images to Markdown**: Transform PDF documents and image files (PNG, JPG, JPEG) into Markdown format, preserving the structure and content.
-- **Multiple Parsing Methods**: Choose between using Vision Language Models (VLMs) for high-fidelity conversion or fast local processing for quick results without AI.
+- **Multiple Parsing Methods**: Choose between using Vision Language Models (VLMs) for high-fidelity conversion, fast local processing for quick results, or hybrid mode for enhanced accuracy.
 - **Support for Multiple AI Providers**: Seamlessly integrate with OpenAI, Anthropic, and Google AI models, selecting the one that best fits your needs.
 - **Python Library and CLI Application**: Use GPTParse within your Python applications or interact with it through the command line.
 - **Customizable Processing Options**: Configure concurrency levels, select specific pages to process, and customize system prompts to tailor the output.